-Despite the signing of the Emancipation Proclamation that formally freed enslaved people two years prior, about 250,000 people remained enslaved in Texas - which was one of the most isolated slave states.
-On June 19, 1865 Gordon Granger, Union general, arrived in Galveston, Texas with the federal orders that all of the enslaved people there were free.
+Despite the signing of the Emancipation Proclamation that formally freed enslaved people two years prior, about 250,000 people remained enslaved in Texas - one of the most isolated slave states.
+On June 19, 1865, Gordon Granger, Union general, arrived in Galveston, Texas, with the federal orders that all enslaved people were free.

 It became an official state holiday in Texas on January 1, 1980.
-Although it's not yet a federal holiday (The National Juneteenth It was an observed holiday in 47 states and Washington, D.C but not a federal holiday until Wednesday, June 16th of 2021.
+Although it's not yet a federal holiday (47 states and Washington, DC, observed National Juneteenth), it was not a federal holiday until Wednesday, June 16, 2021.

-It's the most popular annual celebration of emancipation from slavery in the United States, yet isn't known by many Americans despite being celebrated like other barbecues and parties around independence - like the 4th of July.
+It's the most popular annual celebration of emancipation from slavery in the United States.
+Yet, many Americans don't know it despite being celebrated like other barbecues and parties around independence - like the 4th of July.

-But why is Juneteenth important holiday matter to HR professionals and the companies they work for?
+But why is Juneteenth important to HR professionals and their employers?

-According to Juneteenth.com, it's a holiday that should be "focused on education and self-improvement”, which is an important part of your role as an HR professional.
-There are no laws or rules about which holidays if any you have to give your employees.
+According to Juneteenth.com, it's a holiday that should be "focused on education and self-improvement," which is an essential part of your role as an HR professional.
+There are no laws or rules about which holidays, if any, you have to give your employees.
 The company holidays you celebrate can be a statement about what you value.
-Looking at the holidays you provide through a new lens of equality can reaffirm your company values, and give you a chance to demonstrate a willingness to evolve and learn.
+Looking at the holidays you provide through a new lens of equality can reaffirm your company values and allow you to demonstrate a willingness to evolve and learn.

 The fight for racial equality is far from over.
-Ending racism should be currently very much in all of our crosshairs, and we, as a society, cannot take our foot off the gas.
+Ending racism should be in our crosshairs, and we, as a society, cannot take our foot off the gas.
 We have to do better.
-Celebrating Juneteenth as a company can be a reminder to ourselves and to our employees that we need to keep making strides to be anti-racist and to have tough conversations.
+Celebrating Juneteenth as a company can be a reminder to ourselves and our employees that we need to keep making strides to be anti-racist and to have tough conversations.

-The benefit of giving company time off is for people to spend time with their family and friends while championing days that are important.
+The benefit of giving company time off is for people to spend time with their family and friends while championing important days.
 Changing or even adding celebrations can give you an annual reminder of the continued work that needs to be done.
-Responses like "but we always have these certain holidays off,” is not a good enough reason to remain stagnant.
+Responses like "but we always have these certain holidays off" is not a good enough reason to remain stagnant.

 As HR professionals, we must keep looking at making improvements.
 That's why we recommend developing a Diversity and Inclusion task force.
 Having a task force makes supporting diversity a constant in our culture.
 Consider adding Juneteeth to your calendar this year to give people the time to reflect on how your company and employees can do better for the Black community (as well as other marginalized groups.

-But let's be real - adding Juneteenth to a company calendar and giving people the day off is not the place to stop, it is one small mile marker on a cross-country journey of continuous improvement.
-In the age of COVID-19, as we are reimagining work and productivity - why can't we reimagine what it means to take the day off and remember the end of slavery and how much further we have to go.
+But let's be honest - adding Juneteenth to a company calendar and giving people the day off is not the place to stop.
+It is one small mile marker on a cross-country journey of continuous improvement.
+As we reimagine work and productivity, why can't we reimagine what it means to take the day off and remember the end of slavery and how much further we have to go?

-From education to action, there are a number of ways that businesses and employees can recognize Juneteenth.
+From education to action, there are many ways that businesses and employees can recognize Juneteenth.
 Here are just a few ways:

-Offer PTO for Observance: Whether people use their time off for volunteering, educating themselves more about the holiday, or rest, offering PTO is one of the biggest ways to recognize the holiday.
+Offer PTO for Observance: Whether people use their time off for volunteering, educating themselves more about the holiday, or rest, offering PTO is one of the most significant ways to recognize the holiday.

-Volunteer at Local Events: Although many events have likely gone remote, for businesses that are back in the office, this can be an excellent day for team volunteering.
+Volunteer at Local Events: Although many events have likely gone remote, this can be an excellent day for team volunteering for businesses that are back in the office.
 Even if you're not in the office, companies can recognize the holiday through donations or similar charitable acts and contributions.

-Self-Educate: Junteenth.com offers a much more detailed "History of Juneteenth" reading that can highlight how the celebrations have looked over the years.
+Self-Educate: Junteenth.com offers a much more detailed "History of Juneteenth" reading highlighting how the celebrations have looked over the years.
 They offer even more information in their "About Juneteenth" section.

-Attend Virtual Events: There are generally a number of virtual events including demonstrations, virtual tours, presentations and more taking place during the week of Juneteenth.
+Attend Virtual Events: There are generally many virtual events, including demonstrations, virtual tours, presentations, and more, taking place during the week of Juneteenth.

-Discuss DEI Efforts: Continue to open up a racial dialogue and continue educating employees.
-Consider using this time for reflection to understand what are the experiences of racial and ethnic minorities in the company?
-People of different religions?
-People of different abilities or sizes?
-Diversity, equity and inclusion efforts fall short when they feel like one-day isolated events in an environment that lacks inclusion any other day of the week.
+Discuss DEI Efforts: Continue opening up a racial dialogue and educating employees.
+Consider using this time for reflection to understand the experiences of racial and ethnic minorities in the company.
+Diversity, equity, and inclusion efforts fall short when they feel like one-day isolated events in an environment that lacks inclusion any other day of the week.

-Invite virtual speakers: Activists, historians, and authors who are experts in civil rights and racial justice and reform are just a few examples of people who can be invited as speakers.
-The local library may be another resource - they can often share materials or host workshops, in addition to any other services around the holiday.
+Invite virtual speakers: Activists, historians, and authors who are experts in civil rights and racial justice, and reform are just a few examples of people who can be invited as speakers.
+The local library may be another resource - they can often share materials, host workshops, and any other services around the holiday.

-And if you do need to make updates or create new policies, GoCo can help you easily create, sign, complete and track all of your documents in one place.
+And if you need to make updates or create new policies, GoCo can help you easily create, sign, complete, and track all your documents in one place.
 Creating "Magic Fields" allows you to place text fields, drop-downs, and signature fields in the spots where something needs to be filled in by an employee.